Search

 skynesher/Getty Images

 When the Setting Every Community Up for Retirement Enhancement (SECURE) Act was signed into law in 2019, it brought improvements to tax-advantaged retirement accounts and made it easier for Americans to save.
-The SECURE Act 2.0, signed into law in 2022, extends many of those improvements and introduces some additional ones.
-Many of these provisions are specifically beneficial for retirees because the changes affect distribution rules.
+The SECURE Act 2.0, signed into law in 2022, extended on many of those improvements and introduced some additional ones.
+Many of those provisions are specifically beneficial for retirees because the changes affect distribution rules.

 Understanding these updates can help you make informed decisions when it comes to your retirement plan.